DragonMage899/MindWeaver/CyberSec/Notes/CyberSec/CTF's/MWR internship/Write Up.md

 Reveals the flag, sweet and easy!
 MWR{No-Injections-Please}
-## Task 8
+## Task 8 Union SQL
-Right looks like we have a union injection challenge/
+Right looks like we have a union injection challenge!
 ![[Pasted image 20250428012936.png]]
 We have a drop down menu
 ![[Pasted image 20250428013116.png]]